Alternative Breaks Frequently Asked Questions

 How much does it cost?

 It depends where you go.
-Click on individuals programs on our webpage to find out the cost for programs you are interested in applying to attend.
+Student fee amounts for each program can be found on the Alternative Breaks webpage.
 Your fee covers our costs for lodging, food, transportation, activities, and supplies.
 The only additional funds you will need to bring is for souvenirs.

-Fall break and one day experiences fees are typically made in one payment because they cost less.
+Fall break student fees are typically made in one payment because they cost less.
 For spring break, the cost is higher and there are multiple payment deadlines to help spread out costs.
-We accept credit card (via our PayPal account), checks, and cash as form of payments.
+Student fees are paid via PayPal.

 Are scholarships available?

 Need-based scholarships are available but not guaranteed.
 If you want to apply for a scholarship, you can note that on our online application and will be asked to respond to a few additional questions in order to be considered.
-Typically, for students granted scholarships funds we are able to cover no more than 50% of the overall participant fee.
+Scholarship amounts vary.

 What programs are offered?

 We typically try to work with many of the same organizations each year to maintain sustainable partnerships, but occasionally we are able to add new programs based on student interest.
-To view this year’s programs, visit the Alternative Break webpage.
+To view and read about this year’s programs, visit the Alternative Break webpage.

 How do we get there?